novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-287.md

 With a whopping 2 trillion yen deposit, it once again broke the record.

-Naturally, Lee Hyun-woo called to congratulate Chairman Son Jung-ui.
+Naturally, Lee Hyun-woo called to congratulate Chairman Son Jung-yi.

 "Hello?
 Chairman, it's me, Lee Hyun-woo."

 (Ah, CEO, how are you?)

-Son Jung-ui's voice was very bright, reflecting his mood.
+Son Jung-yi's voice was very bright, reflecting his mood.

 Although he anticipated success, he must have been quite buoyed by the actual big hit.